AVEVA/AVEVA-Samples-OMF/advanced_samples/bulk_uploader/python/README.md

 **Version:** 1.0.0

 This sample uses OSIsoft Message Format to send values, streams and types.
 This simple sample sends OMF messages that are saved pre-formed as files named type.json, container.json, and data.json.
-It sends the file in that order.
+It sends the files in that order.

 It does only basic error checking to make sure the message was accepted by the endpoint, which means for OCS there is no built-in checking to ensure the upload worked completely.
 The primary function of this sample is for easy bulk loading of data for other samples (particularly ML based samples where the amount of data is prohibitive to include in the sample itself).

-## Requirements

-requests==2.23.0

-### OSIsoft Message Format Endpoints
+## OSIsoft Message Format Endpoints

 Configure desired OMF endpoints to receive the data in [config.ini](.\config.ini).
 Only one of PI, EDS, or OCS can be configured at a time.
+This script was designed against OMF version 1.1.

-#### OSIsoft Cloud Services
+### OSIsoft Cloud Services

 If sending to OSIsoft Cloud Services, set `OCS` to true.
 This sample needs an OMF cleint credential created.
 For details on creating those see [OSISoft Learning Channel(https://www.youtube.com/watch?v=52lAnkGC1IM).